DavidSannier/qmk_firmware/docs/faq_debug.md

 * `print("string")`: Print a simple string.
 * `uprintf("%s string", var)`: Print a formatted string
 * `dprint("string")` Print a simple string, but only when debug mode is enabled
-* `dprintf("%s string", var)`: Print a formatted string, but only when debug mode is enabled
+* `dprintfmt("%s string", var)`: Print a formatted string, but only when debug mode is enabled

 ## Debug Examples